mikeboers/PyMemoize/README.md

-AutoCache
+Memoize
 =================

-This is a (relatively) simple Python cache and memoizing module (ie. a function cache), in which any dict-like can be used as the actual storage object.
+This is a (relatively) simple Python memoizing module (ie. a function cache), in which any dict-like can be used as the actual storage object.

 Basics
 ------